Denny-smart/reddit-manager/README.md

    ```

 3. **Verify:** You should be redirected to Reddit's OAuth consent screen

+> **📝 Note: You need to be logged into your application to connect a Reddit account.

 > **⚠️ Important:** Never commit your `.env` file or share your Reddit API credentials publicly.